brookep1/OpenYT3D/README.md

 - No need for an HTML5 browser.
 No Flash.
 And no special plugins necessary.
 It does not use your browser at all.
 - Also no fancy .NET libraries or similar.
 Fancy GUI's are old school.
 Simple text screens are the future.

-##Limitations / Known Issues:

-- You can't play 1080P or higher resolutions that YouTube uses DASH for.
-The audio and video for DASH are seperate URLs for one.
-The highest resolution that isn't DASH will be 720p.
-(After playing a video you can see ytformats.txt for the available formats it had.
-By default it picks the one that YT marks with "best".
-That is the marker for highest quality non-DASH format.)
-- The stereoplayer.exe spawns a child process that doesn't go away if you close the player window.
-Use windows task manager to remove lingering stereoplayer.exe processes when you are done watching videos.
-- If there are stereoplayer.exe children still, when you run it again it will complain about the library.
-You can ignore that.

 ##Requires:

 ###One of the "stereoplayer.exe" variants.
 NVidia's or 3DTV.AT